Bond proposals in Texas? For 2018? SPI has you covered

 A few of the suggested projects include a $10.5 million proposal to replace the Wedgewood Library, $7.8 million for a new fire station in far north Fort Worth and $6.1 million to replace an obsolete fire station in far south Fort Worth.
 The bond program would include $13.5 million for the construction of a 30,000-square-foot animal care and control center in north Fort Worth approved by voters in 2014 and $17.7 million to build a police headquarters on the south side.
 The city council will vote on a final project list in December and the target month for the election is May 2018.

-The cities of Austin, Corpus Christi and Dallas and many others could also be stepping up to the plate to initiate a 2018 bond program.
+The cities of Austin, Corpus Christi and Dallas and many others could also be stepping up to the plate to initiate bond proposals for 2018.
 General contractors, engineers and architectural firms will want to watch these elections carefully because the bond packages represent upcoming opportunities worth billions of dollars.